What is "Natural Young Angus Beef"?

 top of page

 Hollin Farms Natural Angus beef is humanely raised and humanely slaughtered.
 Buyers pick up at the slaughter house, inspect the plant, and get to meet the people who kill and cut their beef.
 With one exception, the animals are rotationally grazed following the grass fed methods popularized by Joel Salatin of Polyface Farm near Swoope, Virginia.
-The exception is the corn or other gain that we give them free-choice in addition to the grass during the last six weeks.
+The exception is the corn or other grain that we give them free-choice in addition to the grass during the last six weeks.
 This adds flavor and marbling to the beef.
 Our beef is much cheaper than the "natural" or organic beef in high end supermarkets like Whole Foods and Wegmans.

-Content Copyright © 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012 Hollin Farms
+Content Copyright © 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016,2017,2018, 2019 Hollin Farms LLC

 |